Overview & Approach

 During the household registration the head of the household is interviewed to identify any household risks.
 A broad household “Triage Assessment” is also conducted to determine if any household members require assistance with key health issues.

 All the data from the assessment is captured using the mobile application.
 In-application validation of data ensures that data is captured accurately.
 Built in skip logic also assists the CHWs to ask the correct questions to the relevant household members, based on the individual’s demographics.
 The household members with risks are “flagged” after completing the household assessment and health screening.
 The CHW can then schedule a follow-up visit on a future date for the specific household.
 Follow-up visits are managed and tracked using a “Task Management” feature – empowering CHWs to manage their own workload and also giving their Team Leaders visibility on their visit schedule.

 The details of the assessments are immediately available for Team Leaders and Managers to review using a web reporting interface.
 Aggregated data, trend graphs and spatial information can be viewed on National, Provincial, District, Team and individual level.

-AitaHealth is currently live in 3 provinces in South Africa where more than 2000 CHWs are actively using it.
-They have collectively registered more than 315 000 households, 894 000 individuals and scheduled & completed more than 120 000 follow-up visits for at-risk individuals.
+AitaHealth is currently live in 3 provinces in South Africa where more than 1500 CHWs are actively using it.
+Since 20 August 2014, when AitaHealth was launched in Mamelodi, the CHWs enrolled on the AitaHealth platform have collectively registered more than 337 000 households, 932 000 individuals and scheduled more than 358 000 follow-up visits for at-risk individuals.